rosepearson/GeoFabrics/README.md

 `python src\main.py --instructions full\path\to\instruction.json`

+## Tests
+Tests exist for stand alone functionality (i.e. fetch lidar), and complete processing chain (i.e. creating a DEM from LiDAR files within a shapefile).
+A 'benchmark_dem.nc' is uploaded for each test when a DEM is generated.
+This is stored using git LTS as these file are not human readable.

+### Automated testing
+[Github Actions](https://docs.github.com/en/actions) are used to run tests after each push to remote (i.e. github).
+[Miniconda](https://github.com/marketplace/actions/setup-miniconda) from the GitHub Actions marketplace is used to install the package dependencies.
+Linting with [Flake8](https://github.com/py-actions/flake8) and testing with [PyTest](https://docs.pytest.org/en/6.2.x/contents.html) is then performed.

+Check the actions tab after you push to check if your tests run successfully.

-## Running tests
+### Running tests locally
-In the conda environment defined in the root\environment.yml, run the following in the repository root folder:
+In the conda environment defined in the root\environment_[windows|linux].yml, run the following in the repository root folder:

 1. to run individual tests
 `python -m tests.test1.test1` or `python -m tests.test_lidar_fetch.test_lidar_fetch`